 If you have Federal loans you may be eligible for loan forbearance.
 This means you can temporarily stop making payments or at least reduce them for a while.

 If you have private loans, you have no such option, sorry.
 This means that you really need to nail down your emergency fund and make sure you have enough saved before making the jump.
+Another option is refinancing student loans, which gives you an opportunity to qualify for flexible repayment terms and lower interest rates.

 Variable vs Fixed Interest